yefim/subdomain-redirector/README.md

-# CNAME Redirector
+# Subdomain Redirector

-An app that redirects subdomains to URLs.
-You can deploy it to Heroku and point your wildcard domain to it.
+Create shortlinks with ease under any domain.

+Point your domain's wildcard (*) to the Heroku-hosted app and redirect any subdomain to a longer URL.

 ## Routes